RasaHQ/rasa-demo/data/nlu/nlu.md

 - what you doing?
 - what you talk about?

-## intent:ask_when_next_event
-- Assuming that there is an upcoming event, when is that event?
-- At what time is the next event scheduled?
-- At which date the next community event will take place?
-- By chance do you know the date of next community event?
-- Do you know the exact date for the next community event?
-- Do you know when is the next event in [Montreal](location)?
-- If there is an upcoming event when is it?
-- Is next community event held in 2019?
-- Is there a Rasa event in [San Francisco](location)
-- Is there an event in [Montreal](location)?
-- Is there any special in next community event?
-- On what day is the next event scheduled?
-- Tell me when the next community event is happening;
-- What and when is the next event?
-- What even is coming up next and when is it please?
-- What is the date of the next community event?
-- What's the next community event
-- What's the next rasa event
-- When does the upcoming event occur?
-- When is it planned the next event in [Montreal](location)?
-- When is it scheduled the next community event?
-- When is it that the next event occurs?
-- When is the next community event?
-- When is the next event in [Berlin](location)
-- When is the next event scheduled?
-- When is the next user group meetup
-- When will the next event occur in the community?
-- Where is next community event held?
-- do you have an event in [Berlin](location)
-- is there an event in [Montreal](location)
-- what community events are there?
-- what date is the next community event?
-- when is our next group event going to take place?
-- when is the event within the community gonna happen?
-- when is the next community event gonna be?
-- when is the next event?
-- when is the next group event going to be?
-- when will our next group event be?
-- when will the community event take place?
-- when will the next community event be?
-- will there be an event in my city?
-- When is the next event in [Detroit](location)?
-- What is the next event in [Paris](location)?
-- When is the next event in [detroit](location)?
-- What is the next event in [paris](location)?
-- When is the next event for [Detroit](location)?
-- What is the next event for [Paris](location)?
-- When is the next event for [detroit](location)?
-- What is the next event for [paris](location)?

 ## intent:ask_wherefrom
 - Are you from around here?
 - Around where are you from?